istio/istio.io/docs/samples/bookinfo.md

    simultaneously.

    Notice that the `istioctl kube-inject` command is used to modify the `bookinfo.yaml` file before creating the deployments.
-This injects the istio runtime proxy into kubernetes resources as documented [here](../reference/istioctl.md#kube-inject).
+This injects Envoy into kubernetes resources as documented [here](../reference/istioctl.md#kube-inject).
    Consequently, all of the microservices are now packaged with an Istio sidecar that manages incoming and outgoing calls for the service.
 The updated diagram looks like this: